Scholastic wrestling: Second period

 More recently, another starting position choice has been allowed, known as the "optional offensive starting position" or "optional start".
-After the wrestler with the choice (the offensive wrestler) indicates his intention to the referee, the referee lets the defensive wrestler adjust and begin in the defensive starting position.
+After the wrestler with the choice, known as the offensive wrestler, indicates his intention to the referee, the referee lets the defensive wrestler adjust and begin in the defensive starting position.
 Next, the offensive wrestler goes to either side of the defensive wrestler or behind him, with all his weight supported by both his feet or by one or both knees.
 The offensive wrestler would then place both his hands on the opponent's back between the neck and the waist.
 When the referee starts the match by blowing the whistle, the defensive wrestler then has the opportunity to get back to his feet in a neutral position.

 Any of the starting positions may be used to resume action during a period when the wrestlers go off the mat, depending on the referee's judgment as to whether any or which wrestler had the advantage.
 The use of the optional starting position was greatly reduced by a 2007-08 rule change, which allows the offensive wrestler to choose to start from a neutral position, yielding one point for an escape to the defensive wrestler.
 The offensive wrestler must signal this intention to the referee before he comes set.

 The second period is two minutes long.